anandarizki/nesso-assessment/vite-app/README.md

 # A Simple React(Vite) Application

 You are in the `vite-app` folder.
-This folder contains the project that showcases converting a Figma design into frontend code.
+This folder contains the project that showcases React / Vite client side mini app.

 **Live demo page: [https://nesso-vite.rizki.id](https://nesso-vite.rizki.id)**